- Written by Dr.Mehmet Demircioglu

-If sumatriptan has already been prescribed for your migraines, it may be usable after a hair transplant, but the clinic should know before you take it.
-I do not treat it like an ordinary pain tablet.
-Sumatriptan is migraine-specific medicine, and the decision depends on your blood pressure, heart history, other medicines, the severity of the attack, and what is happening on the scalp.
+If sumatriptan is already part of your prescribed migraine plan, tell us about it before you need it during recovery.
+I do not treat it like a normal pain tablet after surgery.
+It is medicine for migraine attacks, so the decision depends on your usual migraine pattern, blood pressure, heart history, other medicines, the route you use, and what is happening on the scalp.

 Do not start sumatriptan for the first time after surgery without the doctor who prescribed it.
-If it is part of your usual migraine plan, mention it during medication before a hair transplant, not only after pain begins.
+If it is already part of your usual migraine plan, mention it during medication before a hair transplant, before the problem appears.

-Why is sumatriptan different from a normal painkiller after a hair transplant?
+Sumatriptan is different from normal painkillers after surgery

 Sumatriptan is used for migraine attacks.
-It is not the same category as paracetamol, ibuprofen, aspirin, or a clinic-prescribed post-operative pain tablet.
+It is not the same category as paracetamol, ibuprofen, aspirin, or a clinic prescribed after surgery pain tablet.
 Those medicines are usually discussed under painkillers after a hair transplant.
-Sumatriptan belongs to the migraine plan, so the clinic needs a different kind of information.
+Sumatriptan is part of the migraine plan, so the clinic needs details about the diagnosis, dose, route, side effects, and when you normally use it.

 The scalp is only one part of the decision.
 A hair transplant is elective surgery.
-If the body is already under a strong migraine attack, dehydrated, vomiting, or unstable, the safer step is to pause and understand the full situation instead of letting a medicine question hide a wider recovery problem.
+If the migraine is severe, or you are dehydrated, vomiting, or unstable, pause and look at the whole situation instead of treating this as only a medicine question.

 Fresh grafts are most vulnerable to mechanical trauma, poor handling, infection, heavy bleeding, and early rubbing or scratching.
 Sumatriptan is not a hand touching the grafts.
 It is not a pillow pressing into the recipient area.
 It is not proof that grafts have been displaced.